leehuk/factorio-tnfp/README.md

 ## Roadmap
-For now the focus is ensuring the mods stable and deciding how to handle a status query when a request is in progress (i.e. pressing the shortcut again), before potentially looking at dynamically creating temporary stops.
+For now the focus is ensuring the mods stable and deciding how to handle a status query when a request is in progress (i.e. pressing the hotkey again), before potentially looking at dynamically creating temporary stops.